swimming workouts and practical tips

 You may or may not have heard of the terms “aerobic” and “anaerobic” before.
 Those are heart rate zones.

-When you swim laps, depending on the workout's effort level, your entire body initiates the processes according to the heart rate zone.
+When you swim laps, depending on the workout's effort level, your entire body initiates the chain of processes related to the corresponding heart rate zone.

-Most people know they need aerobic exercise to improve their fitness level and lose weight, but not many people don't understand what aerobic and anaerobic zones are or how to find them.
+Most people know they need aerobic exercise to improve their fitness level and lose weight, but few understand what aerobic and anaerobic zones are or how to find them.

 swimming for weight loss